Table of Contents

 - 6. At what stage in a seeker’s journey should he/she practise restraint in sexual activity ?

 - 8. If a seeker has a sex addiction or has excessive sexual thoughts what should he/she do?

 - 9. In summary – is there any relation between sex and Spirituality?

 1. Sex and Spirituality – ‘celibacy’ versus ‘having sex’ in relation to spiritual progress

 The topic of sex is shrouded in social norms and moral taboos.
 Many religions articulate various restrictions on their followers when it comes to sex, sometimes equating sexual acts with sin.
 Yet does having sex and Spirituality have any relationship especially in relation to spiritual progress?
 Can sex or masturbation undermine spiritual progress?
 There are differing viewpoints with regards to this topic.

 There are many articles focused on topics like spiritual growth through tāntrik sex.
 Some people view tāntrik sex as that magical elixir that will bestow upon them spiritual growth despite revelling in sexual pleasures.
 On the other hand, some spiritual paths advocate celibacy as a basic requirement for spiritual progress.
 Some major religions in the world require their priests to be celibate, yet does this restriction help priests in their spiritual growth?
-Many people ask us questions through SSRF’s ‘ask a question’ functionality about sex and masturbation and whether there is any relation between sex and Spirituality.
+Many people ask us questions through SSRF’s ‘Live chat’ functionality about sex and masturbation and whether there is any relation between sex and Spirituality.
 They complain of excessive sexual thoughts and impulses and enquire whether it will be an impediment in their spiritual path.
 In this article, we explore the topic of sex and Spirituality from the perspective of spiritual progress.